yoavniran/mocha-stirrer/readme.md

 ### pour(name, fn, stirData)
 > Alias: test

+Wraps Mocha's it method and executes it with the added flows for befores/afters

 * `name` - (mandatory) name for the test
 * `fn` - (optional) function to be executed as the test
 * `stirData` - (optional) data that is stirred into the cup just before the test fn is executed (**[stir'n pour](#stirnpourSection)™**).
 The same data that can be stirred by calling the [stir](#cupStirMethodSection) method.